kaharez/lawcodes/3-criminal-code/book-2-offences-against-the-state/chapter-5-offences-against-public-order-and-dignity/article-04-offences-against-communal-harmony.md

 1. Any person who intentionally promotes hatred, hostility, or discrimination against individuals or groups based on nationality, identity, gender, faith, or lawful association commits an offence.

 2. This offence includes:
-    a. dissemination of hate speech;
+    (a) dissemination of hate speech;
-    b. promotion of discriminatory campaigns;
+    (b) promotion of discriminatory campaigns;
-    c. digital mobilisation designed to stigmatise or exclude persons or communities.
+    (c) digital mobilisation designed to stigmatise or exclude persons or communities.

 3. This offence is punishable within Penalty Band C, or Penalty Band D where the act endangers public peace, personal safety, or the dignity of the community.